-Moving your thermostat into an adjacent stud cavity on the same wall is a better option than putting it in the same cavity.
+Moving your thermostat into an adjacent stud cavity on the same wall is a better option.
 Why?
-Well, moving the thermostat over means it won’t be directly above the heater, which means that residual heat won’t be an issue like it is when the heater is directly below the thermostat.
+Well, it won’t be directly above the heater, which means that residual heat won’t be an issue.
 (Residual heat isn’t really a factor for thermostat placement with our new Apex72 heater, which is shown in the photo above, because it’s placed high on the wall.)

-Putting your thermostat on an inside wall that is adjacent to the one where you installed your heater is better still, according to Dragos Craciun from our Engineering Department.
+Putting your thermostat on an inside wall that is adjacent to the one where you installed your heater is better still, according to our Tech Support Manager Dragos Craciun.

 “To get the best, even temperature in your room, you’d want the thermostat to be on an inside wall that is adjacent to the wall that the heater is on,” he said.
 “So it can only sense the heat from the room and not be offset by being too close to the heater.”